adgwfg/matte-windows/readme.md

 - cleaning the yasb file (there is a lot of junk there since i based it off the default config)

 - contact me on discord!: @zand_zand

+---
+##### this part exists for future
+# Tutorial on how to properly install

+# reset method
+- reset your pc using the windows iso installer (see tutorial on how to reset your pc and get rid of all the bloatware on https://atlasos.net)
+- create restore point (IMPORTANT AND NEEDED DO NOT PROCEED WITHOUT RESTORE POUNT)
+- install atlasos (optional)
+- install matte windows
+- restart

+# no reset method (not recommended but will work fine)
+- create a restore point (IMPORTANT AND NEEDED DO NOT PROCEED WITHOUT RESTORE POUNT)
+- install atlasos (optional
+- install matte
+- restart